malinlarsson/courses/r_programming/1703/Exercises/DataTypes.md

 what is going on, ask the TAs or or your someone sitting next to you who might have wrapped their head around the issue.

 Also note that in many cases there multiple solutions that solve the problem equally well.

+We do recommend to write all code in a R markdown document in R-studio as that will at the end of the course be your own R tutorial with comments and code solutions.

 ## Create and retrieve information about variables in R<a id="orgheadline3"></a>